 Software Development Life Cycle (SDLC) is a framework that defines activities that are performed during the software development process.
 There are 6 phases in SDLC model as given below.

-In this phase all the requirement are collected from customer/client.
+1. Requirement: In this phase, all the requirements are collected from the customer/client.
 They are provided in a document called Businessmen requirement specification (BRS) and System requirement specification (SRS).
-All the detail are discuss with customer/client in detail.
+All the details are discussed with the customer/client in detail.

-- (a).
-High level design (HLD): It give the architecture of software product.
+- High-level design (HLD): It gives the architecture of software products.

-- (b).
-Low level design (LLD): It describe how each and every feature in the product should work and every component.
+- Low-level design (LLD): It describes how each and every feature in the product should work and every component.

 - This is the longest phase.

 - This phase consists of Front end + Middleware + Back-end.

 - In front-end: Development of coding is done even SEO settings are done.